The biggest mistake runners make is to underestimate the value of a top quality pair of running socks.

 The Vermont-based company‚Äôs confidence is well-founded.
 The material used for its socks contains a mix of merino wool and nylon that excels at temperature regulation, odour control and sweat-wicking.
 The socks are also lightweight and seamless, which minimises the chances of rubbing hotspots.

 There‚Äôs a good range of designs and lengths to pick from as well, and in the unlikely event that you do take against the socks you always have that lifetime guarantee to fall back on.
-You will pay for it, however, and a pair will cost you double that of a pair of Stances.
+You will pay for it, however, and a pair will cost you double that of a set of Stances.

 Best toesocks for running